We apologize, but this article has been moved to:

 Editor's Note: Steve Inskeep, the host of NPR's Morning Edition, has recently published Imperfect Union: How Jessie and John Frémont Mapped the West, Invented Celebrity, and Helped Cause the Civil War, from which this essay was adapted.

 Of the many times John C. Frémont visited St. Louis, the most auspicious came in 1845.
-He was thirty-two years old U.S. Army captain with shoulder-length hair and a thoughtful expression.
+He was a 32-year-old U.S. Army captain with shoulder-length hair and a thoughtful expression.
 Arriving on a steamboat from the east on May 30, he disembarked at the crowded waterfront with two companions: Jacob Dodson, a son of free black house servants from Washington, D.C.; and William Chinook, an Indian from the faraway land called Oregon.
 It was fitting that Captain Frémont reached St. Louis with men from far to the west and east.
 His mission was to connect the Atlantic world to the Pacific, surmounting the natural barriers between.

 Venture capital (VC) is largely an American invention.
 It is a “hits” business where exceptional payoffs from a few investments in a large portfolio of startup companies compensate for the vast majority that yield mediocre returns or simply fail.
 This “long tail” distribution of pay-offs has been embraced with more impact in the United States than anywhere else in the world.
 Today, Silicon Valley stands as the world’s most important center of VC-based entrepreneurship, despite challenges to its leadership position.